JonathanWilbur/preql/README.md

 - All of the object-transpiling functions should be exposed as Serverless functions.
 - Use the `./source/Interfaces/Logger.ts` interface for logging. (`console` already satisfies it.)
   - `./source/NullLogger.ts` may be used as a default for `Logger` parameters.
+- Never modify `Attribute` or `Struct` names unless absolutely necessary.
+  - This means no converting `CamelCase` into `snake_case` and vice versa, for instance.

 The above will be _required_ for inclusion in the official CLI.
 (Except using `NullLogger`.)